Your Paper Your Way

 Quotes and titbits (click here for more details) Quotes relevant to neuropsychology.
 Citations from early literature (translated when necessary) relevant to contemporary topics are welcome.
 Eligible entries may include also quotes from fiction, like passages from old or modern books or movie screenplays, as well from non-neuroscience disciplines, whereby neuropsychological issues are mentioned appropriately and with some hindsight.
 Authors who send quotes will be acknowledged with the formula quote proposed by .
 Ideally quotes should be collated according to a general theme and accompanied by a (very) brief comment underlining their relevance to contemporary issues.

-Books and New Media Reviews (click here for more details) Proposals for books and new media (e.g., web sites, CDs) reviews should also be submitted to the Books Review Editor.
-Please send books for review to the Books and New Media Review Editor: Dr. M. Dewar, Human Cognitive Neuroscience, Department of Psychology, University of Edinburgh, 7 George Square Edinburgh EH8 9JZ, UK.
+Books and New Media Reviews (click here for more details) Proposals for books and new media (e.g., web sites, CDs) reviews should also be discussed with the Editor.

 Special issues Proposals for guest-edited thematic issues on Current Neuropsychological Topics should be discussed with the Editors.

 Contact details for submission

 Authors should submit their articles electronically at: http://ees.elsevier.com/cortex/.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.